-According to the 2019 American Community Survey, 8.7% of the workforce population in the Coastal Counties region is self-employed.
-This is greater than the national rate of 5.9%.
-Self-employment is significantly higher in the counties furthest from Portland, where rates in Lincoln, Knox, and Waldo counties range from 12%-16%.
+According to the 2023 American Community Survey, 15.5% of the workforce in the Coastal Counties region is self-employed.
+This is 41% higher than the national rate of 11%.
+Self-employment is significantly higher in the counties furthest from Portland, where rates in Lincoln, Knox, and Waldo counties range from 18%-21%.
 This is due to the seasonal nature of the tourist economy, where those who are unemployed in the winter and spring may have a second "gig."

 Overall, Maine ranks as a great place to start a business.
 The Kauffman Foundation has developed indicators of entrepreneurship for all 50 states.
-According to the indicators, Maine has the second highest "churn" rate in the country, which takes into account the time it takes for an entrepreneur to make their first hire from the date of incorporation.
-Not only is Maine a great place to start a business, but 79% of business survive their first year.
+Maine ranks #6 in Kauffman's Early-Stage Entrepreneurship Index, which provides a snapshot of entrepreneurial activity, including the rate of entrepreneurship amongst the population and the time it takes for an entrepreneur to make their first hire from the date of incorporation.
+Not only is Maine a great place to start a business, but 82.92% of business survive their first year, which is higher than the U.S. rate.
+See chart at right.